 There are sites to please Pink Floyd fans.
 This is London where Freddie Mercury, Bowie, Jimmy Page, Macca and Clapton have lived, and where Jimi Hendrix died.
 With so many celebrities living in this part of London you never know who you might see in passing!
 For Stones fans there’s also the legendary Chelsea neighbourhood.
 Studios, record company offices, gig sites, secluded hotels favoured by the stars, album cover locations and story, after story, after story from your informed rock guide.

 Did someone say Beatles?
 Pass Fab Four homes, gig sites, Apple, and yes of course we can’t do rock and roll without a photo stop at London’s most famous street crossing!

-This is a small coach panoramic tour with photo stops and occasional walking.
+This is a coach panoramic tour (meaning viewing places from the vehicle with commentary from your tour guide) with photo stops and occasional walking.